 Create JUnit Test Suite with Example: @RunWith @SuiteClasses

-In Junit, test suite allows us to aggregate all test cases from multiple classes in one place and run it together.
+In JUnit, a test suite allows us to aggregate all test cases from multiple classes in one place and run them together.

-To run the suite test, you need to annotate a class using below-mentioned annotations:
+To run the suite test, you need to annotate a class using the below-mentioned annotations:

-With above annotations, all the test classes in the suite will start executing one by one.
+With the above annotations, all the test classes in the suite will start executing one by one.
+The suite class itself stays empty: it is only a holder for the annotations, and the runner reads those annotations to decide what to execute.

 Steps to Create Test Suite and Test Runner